 , (see 5.4).

-The third case arises when the range is a union of connected groupoids, in which case HomomorphismByUnion
+The third case arises when both source and range are unions of connected groupoids, in which case HomomorphismByUnion

 is called, (see 5.5).